Explosively formed penetrator: Use in improvised explosive devices

-An improvised explosive device in Iraq.
-When activated, the concave copper shape on top becomes an explosively formed penetrator.
+An improvised explosive device (IED) in Iraq.
+When activated, the concave shape copper plate on top becomes an explosively formed penetrator.

-EFPs have been used in improvised explosive devices against armoured cars, for example in the 1989 assassination of German banker Alfred Herrhausen (attributed to the Red Army Faction) and by Hezbollah in the 1990s.
+EFPs have been used in improvised explosive devices (IEDs) against armoured cars, for example in the 1989 assassination of German banker Alfred Herrhausen, attributed to the Red Army Faction.
+Improvised EFPs have also been used by Hezbollah and Hamas (Al-Qassam Brigades), against armoured vehicles such as tanks, starting from the 1990s and 2000s respectively.
 They saw widespread use in IEDs by insurgents in Iraq against coalition vehicles.
+As the occupation forces became more sophisticated in interrupting radio signals around their convoys, the insurgents adapted their triggering methods and the British accused Iran and Hezbollah of teaching Iraqi fighters to use infrared light beams to trigger IEDs.
+In 2005, however, it emerged that these "advanced" IEDs were actually old IRA technology.
+The infrared beam method was perfected by the IRA in the early 1990s after it acquired the technology from a botched undercover British Army operation.
+Many of the IEDs being used against the invading coalition forces in Iraq were originally developed by the British Army who unintentionally passed the information on to the IRA, who in turn taught their techniques to the Palestine Liberation Organization.

 The charges are generally cylindrical, fabricated from commonly available metal pipe, with the forward end closed by a concave copper or steel disk-shaped liner to create a shaped charge.
 Explosive is loaded behind the metal liner to fill the pipe.
 Upon detonation, the explosive projects the liner to form a projectile.

 The effects of traditional explosions like blast-forces and metal fragments seldom disable armored vehicles, but the explosively formed solid copper penetrator is quite lethal—even to the new generation of mine-resistant vehicles (which are made to withstand an anti-tank mine), and many tanks.

 Often mounted on crash barriers at window level, they are placed along roadsides at choke points where vehicles must slow down, such as intersections and junctions.
 This gives the operator time to judge the moment to fire, when the vehicle is moving more slowly.

 Detonation is controlled by cable, radio control, TV or IR remote controls, or remote arming with a passive infrared sensor, or via a pair of ordinary cell phones.
 EFPs can be deployed singly, in pairs, or in arrays, depending on the tactical situation.